rpav/xleapmouse/README.md

 need this for `LeapControlPanel`, you probably have it already.
 If not, and you're not running a desktop environment that has one already, try [stalonetray](http://stalonetray.sourceforge.net/).

+**I don't see any tray icon.**

+You probably don't have qt5 and/or the `-dev` packages installed.
+Install this stuff and build.
+If it doesn't say `Qt5: Enabled`, you won't have a tray icon.

+**It doesn't work!
+Or at least, motion sometimes doesn't work but clicking kinda does...**

+Try a newer/older version of the SDK.
+This seems to happen with the latest as of writing (v2.3.1), with a pretty new Linux dist (Mint 19), and I'm trying to track down the cause.

+Running one of the tools like the visualizer seems to help.

 **I modified all the settings and it doesn't work very well!**